VKorpelshoek/GridTrackNet/README.md

 It is advised to use a mouse with a scroll wheel for zooming capabilities.
 When using the scroll wheel, the frame will be zoomed in at the place below the mouse pointer.
 Note that, for faster annotation speeds, the next frame is automatically loaded after annotating the previous frame with the same zoom level as previous annotation.

-You can only save the annotations when all frames have been annotated with either a coordinate of the ball, or with the 'invisible' state.
-If the `Save Results` button is pressed without every frame annotated, the frames' indices for which there are missing labels are printed to the console.
+You can save the annotations only after all frames have been annotated, either with a ball coordinate or with the 'invisible' state.
+If the `Save Results` button is pressed without annotating every frame, the indices of the frames with missing labels are printed to the console.
 The program automatically terminates if the `Labels.csv` file is successfully saved. **Important: if the program is terminated BEFORE saving, no labels are saved!**

 Example usage:
 ```commandline